awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 ### Creating an Origin Access Identity and Adding it to Your Distribution Using the CloudFront Console<a name="private-content-creating-oai-console"></a>

-If you didn't create an origin access identity when you created your distribution, perform the following procedure\.
+If you didn't create an origin access identity when you created your distribution, perform the following procedure\. <a name="private-content-creating-oai-console-procedure"></a>

 **To create a CloudFront origin access identity using the CloudFront console**